hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - tie all of the construct together
     - reference the Flow Exporter and the Flow Record
     - provide the actual traffic monitoring on a configured interface
-    - <span style="color: #bb6600;">flow monitor cache</span> created to collect the traffic based on the key and nonkey fields in the configured record
+    - <span style="color: #bb6600;">f</span> created to collect the traffic based on the key and nonkey fields in the configured record
   - providing a set of IP services, including network traffic accounting, usage-based network billing, network planning, security, Denial of Service monitoring capabilities, and network monitoring
   - flow not containing actual data but <span style="color: #bb6600">metadata</span> for communication
   - template of version 9